Yuvrajchandra/Yuvrajchandra/README.md

 <br/>

 # 💫 About Me:
-🔭 I’m currently working on Musixverse and GetIntoweb3<br>👯 I’m looking to collaborate on GetIntoWeb3<br>🌱 I’m currently learning Solidity and Next.js<br>💬 Ask me about Web3, Blockchain, NFTs, Programming, and Startups.
+🔭 I’m currently working on Musixverse and GetIntoweb3<br>👯 I’m looking to collaborate on GetIntoWeb3<br>🌱 I’m currently learning Solidity and Next.js<br>💬 Ask me about Web3, Blockchain, NFTs, Programming, and Startups

 ## 🌐 Socials: